neerjamhaskar/closedStrings/readme.md

     ```

 - Input File Format
-The input files should follow this format:
+The input file should follow this format:
     - `<file_name>` - Text file containing a sequence of 1-byte characters.
-    - **Note:** all these files are assumed to be in the same directory.
+    - **Note:** this file is assumed to be in the same directory.

 ## Examples